-This short guide explains how to to use FaceTime on a Mac to video chat with an iPhone 4 (or later), iPad 2 (or later), iPad mini user, iPod touch user or another Mac user.
-Here is how:
+Want to FaceTime with friends, family, and co-workers from your Mac computer?
+It’s as easy as 1-2-3!
+This short guide explains how to to use FaceTime on a Mac to video chat with an iPhone 4 or later, iPad 2 or later, or another Mac user.

 - Apple ID